Expatria-Technologies/Flexi-HAL/README.md

 The Flexi-HAL was designed to be an EMI resistant IO platform for any microcontroller based CNC/motion control firmware or software.
 This board includes a few features that we couldn't find on other boards, and it reduces the amount of extra wiring in our setups.
 In the co-operative spirit of the PrintNC and other CNC communities, and Open Source Hardware, the Flexi-HAL will be licensed and free to use by all parties, including commercial parties, under the CERN-OHL-S V2 license.
 It is our hope that the community finds the design useful and that it may be carried forward to help advance the PrintNC and broader CNC hobby community.

-The best place to get a board (other than ordering a stack from the provided CAM files) is from Expatria online shop **LINK***.
-If you like our designs, please consider buying a board to help support our continued open-source development efforts.
-It's the best way to support what we're doing.

 The Flexi-HAL incorporates community driven elements from the PrintNC Electronic Standardization (EST) Project.
 As part of this project, two additional breakout boards have been created for the user controls and limits/probe inputs.
 These are simple boards and could easily be milled and hand assembled, but fabrication files for each are available in the CAM_Outputs folder.
 The inputs are accessible via the RJ45 connectors on the Flexi-HAL mainboard.
 In addition, the Flexi-HAL is intended to be used with the Expatria Real-Time jog controller or similar peripheral:

 https://github.com/Expatria-Technologies/RT_Jog_Controller